 Main content

-15 4C Hairstyles To Try In 2022
+15 Timeless 4C Hairstyles You Gotta Try

 Type 4 hair is easily recognizable by its coily, densely packed texture.
 4C hair is the tightest texture in this category.
-Your natural 4C hair might have a slight zig-zag pattern to it as opposed to the tight ringlets of 4A and 4B hair.
+Your natural 4C hair might have a slight zig-zag pattern to it as opposed to the tight ringlets of 4A hair and 4B hair.

 While your halo of coils is beautiful they can also be very delicate and prone to breakage and shrinkage without a proper moisturizing routine.
-So the right kind of hairstyles for 4C hair are even more important, you don’t want to risk damage by constantly manipulating your hair.
+So the right kind of hairstyles for 4C hair are even more important; you don’t want to risk damage by constantly manipulating your hair.

 Find Your Personalized Routine!